carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 {: .language-python}

 This should show you a symmetrical two-dimensional Gaussian.
-Now we are ready to do the convolution using the CPU.
+Now we are ready to do the convolution on the host.
-We do not have to write this convolution function ourselves, it is very conveniently provided by SciPy.
+We do not have to write this convolution function ourselves, as it is very conveniently provided by SciPy.
 Let us also record the time it takes to perform this convolution and inspect the top left corner of the convolved image.

 ~~~